cavejay/one-sentence/server/api.md

   Denied: 403
     {code: 'ForbiddenError', message: 'Can't update username'}
+    {code: 'ForbiddenError', message: 'Can't update user id'}

   Denied: 422
-    {code: 'UnprocessableEntityError', message: 'Username does not exist'}
+    {code: 'UnprocessableEntityError', message: 'User does not exist'}

-  Denied: 422
     {code: 'UnprocessableEntityError', message: 'Email is invalid'}

-  Denied: 422
     {code: 'UnprocessableEntityError', message: 'Invalid Field'}

   ```

   **Requirements**
   - A failed update does not result in altered data
   - Prevents updating to an invalid email
+  - Prevents updating of id or uid
   - Prevents updating of a username
   - Prevents additional fields being added to the user